ayushmd/expensive/README.md

 ### 🏷️ Smart Categories
 Automatically categorize your expenses for better organization.

-### 🔔 Budget Alerts
+### ✏️ Customisable Transactions
-Get notified when you're approaching your budget limits.
+Personalize your transactions with custom categories and notes.

-### ☁️ Cloud Sync
+### 📱 Client Side
-Access your data from anywhere, anytime.
+No Client-Server gimmick, everything stored in your device.

 ## Screenshots